 When I was 17, I dropped out of high school to see the world.
-I spent a year tracing the Mediterranean coastline on my own, seeing Spain, Italy, Morocco, and other countries.
-It was an unforgettable adventure, equal parts pleasurable, lonely, and stimulating.
+I spent a year tracing the Mediterranean coastline on my own, visiting Spain, Italy, Morocco, and other countries.
+It was an unforgettable adventure -- equal parts pleasurable, lonely, and stimulating.

-I left Japan by plane, then traveled by train, bus, and finally on foot to my first destination: the town of Ronda.
+I left Japan by plane, then traveled by train, bus, and foot to my first destination: the town of Ronda.
 Barely able to sleep from excitement and nerves, I arrived exhausted and famished.
-A delicious aroma on a street corner caught my attention, and I eventually tracked it to a small local bakery.
+A delicious aroma on a street corner caught my attention and I eventually tracked it to a small local bakery.

 Using my rudimentary Spanish, I managed to convince the baker to share some of his bread with me.
-As I took my first bite, tears welled in my eyes.
-Tension, fatigue, hope, uncertainty . . .
-The flavor and aroma of the bread seemed to break down a dam within me, letting all these emotions flow out.
-Even today, I still remember the fragrance and savor of that fresh-baked bread.
+As I took my first bite, tears welled in my eyes -- I felt tension, fatigue, hope, and uncertainty.
+The flavor and aroma of the bread seemed to break down a dam within me, letting all my emotions flow out.
+Even today, I still remember the fragrance and taste of that freshly baked bread.

 A barbecue in the rain

-The following day, the team began experiments seeking to reproduce that near-perfect toast.
-But success remained elusive.
+The following day, the team began experiments seeking to reproduce that perfect toast.
+Despite a full staff effort, success remained elusive.
 What was the secret ingredient?
-The charcoal?
+Was it the charcoal?
 The distance from the flame?
 The grill itself?
 As the process of trial and error went on, someone finally made a key observation: “Remember how rainy it was the day of the barbecue?”
-Yes: the answer was humidity.
+The answer was humidity.

 Learning from professionals